QEF/q-e/QEHeat/examples/README.md

 This example is very similar to the previous one, but a Car-Parrinello trajectory is computed on-the-fly via the cp.x program of the just installed QE distribution.
 It produces the
 trajectory of a single water molecule and therefore the calculation is suited for a serial environment.

+This example requires the program cp.x to be installed.
+If this is not the case, you can enter the distribution folder and run "make cp".

 Note that the trajectory produced by cp.x will be probably different due to the stochasticity inherent in the Car-Parrinello molecular dynamics simulation.
 For exact comparison with a novel installation one can substitute `trajdir='reference/traj/cp'` and comment in the run_example_water script the call to cp.x.
 This way the files produced by `file_output`